ESPN's John Skipper says he resigned over cocaine extortion plot

 He said he never used drugs at work nor allowed his use to affect his job.
 However, he conceded that "it was inappropriate for the president of ESPN and an officer of The Walt Disney Co. to be associated in any way with any of this."

 ESPN had no comment.
+Disney did not immediately respond to a request for comment.

-Skipper, who resigned on December 18, 2017, could not immediately be reached for comment.
+Skipper, who resigned on December 18, 2017, told CNNMoney he had "no further elaboration" and that "the story stands on its own."